Ensemble Time-Dependent Density Functional Theory

 with $n_{mk}(\mathbf{r}) = \langle m | \hat{n}(\mathbf{r}) | k \rangle$ and $\hat{n}(\mathbf{r})$ being the density operator, and $\Omega_{km}$ the transition frequencies between states $k$ and $m$.
 The sums are over many-body states of the system.
 This has a KS analog, i.e., the response function of the ground-state KS electrons in their single Slater determinant.
 The full many-body $\chi$ can be found from its KS analog via the Gross-Kohn equation and the exact time-dependent XC kernel~\cite{Gross1985}.

-In practice, most quantum chemical codes rewrite this expression as a matrix equation~\cite{C95,CASIDA1996391}, which has become standard.
+In practice, most quantum chemical codes rewrite this expression as a matrix equation~\cite{c95,CASIDA1996391}, which has become standard.
 Almost all TDDFT calculations use the {\em adiabatic} approximation~\cite{BAUERNSCHMITT1996454,Grabo2000}, ignoring the time dependence of the XC kernel, which is then just the second functional derivative of the GS XC energy.
 Even without this approximation, this scheme does not predict all desired properties~\cite{B05,B12}.
 In particular, the transition matrix elements between excited states are not accessed~\cite{DarMai-JCP-23,DarRoyMai-JPCL-23,DarBarMai-PRL-24}.
-These are needed for beyond-TDDFT treatments, but require higher-order response properties~\cite{DarBarMai-PRL-24,Dar2023}.
+These are needed for \kim{ beyond-LRTDDFT (linear response TDDFT)} treatments, but require higher-order response properties~\cite{DarBarMai-PRL-24,Dar2023}.

 In an unrelated theoretical development, the ensemble DFT (EDFT) also predicts excitation energies~\cite{Gross1988,Gross1988-2,Oliveira1988}, but using a variational principle analogous to the ground state case.
 Consider an ensemble of the ground and the first $M$ excited states ($m$), with density matrix,